By Elizabeth Bokfi

 FOR MORE INFORMATION

-SLIDER and TOP IMAGE: The collapsible heel on Nike’s Air Max 90 makes for a more hands-free entry.
+TOP IMAGE: The collapsible heel on Nike’s Air Max 90 makes for a more hands-free entry.
 Image courtesy of Nike.